Take your mother on a trip through her taste buds this Mother’s Day

 Choosing a beer with an Indian can be difficult, whether it be a hot or mild curry, it is key to opt for the right beer in order to avoid poor digestion.
 You might have guessed it, but Kingfisher is a renowned Indian beer and with a heritage of over 150 years, it is the perfect partner for whichever curry you choose to go for.
 A sip of its refreshing taste and a bite of Madras will transport you to the southern regions of India, leaving you with a taste for adventure.

 Hot curries: Phall (very very hot), Vindaloo, Jalfrezi, Madras

 Not sure where to take your mother’s taste buds this Mother’s Day?

-Made with a blend of pressed apples, this premium cider is no stranger to travelling world.
-Originally from South-East Asia and crafted in the UK, this cider is rooted in Asian culture and a delectable partner to curries and Asian inspired cuisine.
-It isn’t called Peacock for nothing, the bird is symbolic to Asian culture meaning kind heartedness in Japan and wisdom in Thailand, it is a cider ideal for meat dishes and hot curries.
+Made with a blend of pressed apples, this premium cider is no stranger to the travelling world.
+Originally from South-East Asia and crafted in the UK, this cider is rooted in Asian culture and a delectable partner to curries and Asian-inspired cuisine.
+It isn’t called Peacock for nothing, the bird is symbolic of Asian culture meaning kindheartedness in Japan and wisdom in Thailand, it is a cider ideal for meat dishes and hot curries.

 It comes in two flavours: Peacock Apple and Peacock Mango & Lime.